 Chromosome problems such as trisomy 13 or 18 can often be diagnosed before birth.

 This is done by looking at cells in the amniotic fluid or from the placenta.
 This

-can also be done by looking at the amount of fetal DNA in the mother's blood (noninvasive
+can also be done by looking at the amount of the baby’s DNA in the mother's blood.